drduh/macOS-Security-and-Privacy-Guide/README.md

 All App Store apps are required to use the App Sandbox.

+**Note:** Browsers like Google Chrome use their own strong sandbox so they don't use the App Sandbox.
+This is fine, you mainly need to worry about other types of programs not being sandboxed.

 ## Hardened Runtime

 Check if a program uses the [Hardened Runtime](https://developer.apple.com/documentation/security/hardened_runtime) before running it using the following command: